 The level of the product in a tank is not constant but slightly varies, due for example to filling disturbances.
-If the level oscillates around the changeover level (Minimum level $(\rightarrow \boxdot 204)$ ), the algorithm will constantly switch between calculating the value and holding the previous result.
+If the level oscillates around the changeover level (Minimum level $(\rightarrow \boxdot 214)$ ), the algorithm will constantly switch between calculating the value and holding the previous result.
 To avoid this effect a positional hysteresis is defined around the changeover point.

 HTMS mode

-Navigation Image: Barbon Setup → Advanced setup up $\rightarrow$ Application $\rightarrow$ Tank calculation $\rightarrow$ HTMS $\rightarrow$ HTMS mode
+Navigation Image: Bear of the second nced setup $\rightarrow$ Application $\rightarrow$ Tank calculation $\rightarrow$ HTMS $\rightarrow$ HTMS mode

 Description Defines the HTMS mode.
-Dep used. ending on the mode one or two pressure transmitters are
+Depending on the mode one or two pressure transmitters are used.

 Selection HTMS P1HTMS P1+P3

 Factory setting HTMS P1

 Additional information Read access Operator

 Write access Maintenance

 Meaning of the options HTMS P1 Only a bottom pressure transmitter (P1) is used.
 HTMS P1+P3 A bottom (P1) and top (P3) pressure transmitter are used.
-This option shou for pressurized tanks.
+This option should be for pressurized tanks.